 Some of you may be thinking “well this is all well and good, but can’t people modify their clocks”?
 Certainly that can happen, however, let’s discuss the issues with someone maliciously changing the time on their computer to affect a billing record.
 If the billing software is in the cloud, you can alter whatever time you want on your computer, the software in the cloud runs on its own clock that can’t be altered by the users that use the software.
 If the software being used is stored locally at the company using it, yes, altering the clock on a computer can fool the software into thinking that something is being entered at a time that it really isn’t.
 However, that isn’t easy with today’s computers as there are internal mechanisms built into today’s computers that forces them to synchronize their clock automatically behind the scenes with an authenticated time server.
 For argument’s sake, let’s say someone can get past the desire for the computer to fix itself, in that case, Locard’s principle takes over.
 (In forensic science, Locard’s exchange principle holds that the perpetrator of a crime will bring something into the crime scene and leave with something from it, and that both can be used as forensic evidence.)
 Altering the clock on a computer causes other changes to the computer and potentially to the billing software that go undetected by the perpetrator.
 Consider the example above with the sequential ID to assist in your forensic analysis for billing records.

-So if you are in the midst of authenticating billing records and want to know when they were entered, by whom and otherwise examine their authenticity, contact your local digital forensic expert – they may be able to help out.
+So if you are in the midst of authenticating billing records and want to know when they were entered, by whom and otherwise examine their authenticity, contact your local digital forensic expert – they may be able to help you investigate fraudulent billing.